-A sleep study, or polysomnogram, is a test that records your brain and body functions as you sleep.
-It requires spending 1 or 2 nights in a sleep lab and is painless.
-As you sleep, a sleep technologist will monitor your brain waves, eye movement, muscle tone, heartbeat, and breathing.
+A sleep study (polysomnography) is a test that records your brain and body functions as you sleep.
+It requires spending a night in a sleep center and is painless.
+As you sleep, a sleep technologist will monitor your brain waves, eye movement, leg and arm movement, heartbeat, and breathing.
 Then, your sleep specialist will use this data to diagnose and treat your sleep disorder.3

 When do you need a sleep specialist?